irlabamsterdam/OpenPSSbenchmark/README.md

 # OpenPSS BenchMark Code and Datasets.

-This repository contains the code and experiments for the OpenPSS benchmark.
+This repository contains the code and experiments for the OpenPSS benchmark that accompany the "WOOIR: An Open Page Stream Segmentation Benchmark" paper.

 ## Installation